splunk/splunk-connect-for-syslog/docs/faq.md

 A: SC4S is a distributed architecture.
 SC4S instances should be deployed in the same VLAN as the source devices.
 This means that each SC4S instance will only see a subset of the total syslog traffic in a large deployment.
 Even in a deployment of 100 terabytes or greater, the individual SC4S instances will see loads in gigabytes per day rather than terabytes per day.

-**Q: How are security vulnerabilities handled with SC4S?**

-A: SC4S is comprised of several components including RHL, Syslog-ng and temporized configurations.
-If a vulnerability is found in the SC4S configurations, the vulnerabilities are given a critical priority in the Development queue.
-If vulnerabilities are identified in the third party components (RHL, Syslog-ng, etc.) the fixed versions will be pulled in upon the next SC4S release.
-Fixed security issues are identified by “[security]” in the SC4S release notes.

 **Q: SC4S is being blocked by `fapolicyd`, how do I fix that?**
 Create a rule that allows running SC4S in `fapolicyd` configuration:
 * Create the file `/etc/fapolicyd/rules.d/15-sc4s.rules`.